rswinkle/PortableGL/README.md

 =============
 TODO

-For now, there's no formal documentation but looking at the examples and demos (and comparing them to [opengl_reference](https://github.com/rswinkle/opengl_reference) should be helpful.
+There is the documentation in the comments at the top of the file (from src/header_docs.txt) but there is currently no formal documentation but looking at the examples and demos (and comparing them to [opengl_reference](https://github.com/rswinkle/opengl_reference) should be helpful.
 Honestly, the official OpenGL docs and man pages are good for 90-95% of it as far as basic usage.